Skip to main content

 First, generate your cryptographic keys and MCP configuration file:

-npx @navalabs/execution-escrow-mcp generate-escrow-keys privy mypassphrase
+pnpm generate-escrow-keys privy mypassphrase

-npx @navalabs/execution-escrow-mcp generate-escrow-keys fireblocks mypassphrase
+npx generate-escrow-keys privy mypassphrase

 This command will: